matwilso/generative_models/README.md

 Parts of the code are taken from the Berkeley [Deep Unsupervised Learning](https://sites.google.com/view/berkeley-cs294-158-sp20/) Course, which I have been following.
 Many of these implementations will not scale far beyond MNIST, but they are just meant to represent the fundamental ideas in a concise way.
-And sometimes it's just interesting to see what can be made to work well.
+And sometimes it's just interesting to see what can be made to work well on MNIST.

-I have a central training script ([main.py](./gms/main.py)) that can load any of the models, train them on MNIST, and log metrics to tensorboard.
+There is a central training script ([main.py](./gms/main.py)) that can load any of the models, train them on MNIST, and log metrics to tensorboard.

 **Contents**
 - [Autoregressive models](#autoregressive-models)